The Vermont Statutes Online

 (e) The trustees of the Ilsley Library shall be elected and shall have such powers as are stated in 22 V.S.A. § 143.
 The Ilsley Library shall be operated by the trustees in accordance with 22 V.S.A. §§ 141 through 146.

 (b) The Treasurer shall perform the duties required by State statutes or provided by this charter.
-He/she shall:
+He or she shall:

-(1) Promptly deposit funds coming into his/her hands in such depositories as may be designated by the selectmen;
+(1) promptly deposit funds coming into his or her hands in such depositories as may be designated by the Selectboard;

-(2) Invest Town funds coming into his/her hands in the manner designated by the selectmen;
+(2) invest Town funds coming into his or her hands in the manner designated by the Selectboard;

-(3) Keep such books and accounts as may be required by the selectmen;
+(3) keep such books and accounts as may be required by the Selectboard;

-(4) Make reports to the selectmen monthly or at such other times as they may require showing the State of the Town's finances; and
+(4) make reports to the Selectboard monthly or at such other times as they may require showing the State of the Town’s finances; and

-(a) The Board of Selectmen shall appoint any officers required by the Town's personnel regulations or this charter.
+(a) The Selectboard shall appoint any officers required by the Town’s personnel regulations or this charter.

 (b) The Town Manager shall function as the personnel officer of the Town.

-(c) Within one year after the adoption of this charter, the Board of Selectmen shall adopt a written personnel policy.
+(c) Within one year after the adoption of this charter, the Selectboard shall adopt a written personnel policy.

 (a) Any officer elected under subsection 302(a) of this charter may be removed from office as follows: